 Factors that Affect Endocrine Function

 Everyone's body undergoes changes, some natural and some not, that can affect the way the endocrine system works.
-Some of the factors that affect endocrine organs include aging, certain diseases and conditions, stress, the environment, and genetics.
+Some of the factors that affect endocrine organs include puberty, aging, pregnancy, the environment, genetics and certain diseases and medications, including naturopathic medicine, herbal supplements, and prescription medicines such as opioids or steroids.

 Despite age-related changes, the endocrine system functions well in most older people.
-However, some changes occur because of damage to cells during the aging process and genetically programmed cellular changes.
+However, some changes occur because of either damage to cells during the aging process or medical issues that the aging body accumulates, or genetically programmed cellular changes.
 These changes may alter the following:

 - hormone production and secretion